 Littlehampton Beach, Sussex

-Littlehampton is a lovely family-friendly beach located in the west of Sussex.
-Home to two award winning beaches – East Beach and West Beach, with buzzing promenade and picnic areas.
+Littlehampton in the west of Sussex is home to two award winning beaches, East Beach and West Beach, with buzzing promenade and picnic areas.
 This, combined with proximity to London is what makes Littlehampton a great beach destination and day trip for family travellers.

 Anuradha, Country Hopping Couple